Climber1705/habitat-simulation/README.md

 # Habitat Simulation

 ## Overview
-This project is a JavaFX application designed to simulate a habitat environment with complex food chain interactions.
-The simulation includes multiple species with distinct behaviors, implementing predator-prey relationships, genetic evolution, and environmental influences such as disease.
+This repository is a JavaFX application that simulates a habitat environment with complex food chain interactions.
+The simulation includes multiple species with distinct behaviors, implementing predator-prey relationships, genetic evolution, and environmental influences like disease.
 The project provides a realistic and engaging representation of ecosystem dynamics.

 ## Features
 - Simulates predator-prey interactions with distinct hunting behaviors.